 There are at least three valid Allosaurus species, but the genus has a very complicated taxonomy and researchers aren't certain how to classify all the findings.
 However, all allosaurus species shared some similarities.

 Its arms, though shorter than its legs, were no less terrifying.
 Imagine a clawed hand at the end of a muscular arm, each claw as long as a human hand.
-These arms were not just for show; they were active hunting tools.
-The claws allowed it to cling to prey, and several other adaptations enabled Allosaurus to impose itself on its prey.
+Each fingred hand had three large, curved claws.
+These arms were not just for show; they allowed Allosaurus to cling to prey.

 A Tail with a Purpose